 In order to enable the resident to stay current on general medical knowledge, they will be required to staff one night per week (5 p.m. to 9 p.m.), and one weekend per month (Saturday and Sunday, 7 a.m. to 7:30 p.m.).
 The resident will also take call for the pain management service on one major holiday (Thanksgiving, Christmas, or New Year’s Day), with back-up call provided by a pain management specialist.

-Residents are strongly encouraged to apply for membership and remain active in professional organizations such as the American College of Clinical Pharmacy, the American Pain Society and the American Academy of Pain Medicine.
-The resident will receive funding (pending budgetary approval each year) for one pain management or palliative care related conference (i.e. Pain Week, AAPM Annual Meeting, SPCP Annual Meeting), as well as ASHP Midyear Clinical Meeting and the Florida Residency Conference.
+Residents are strongly encouraged to apply for membership and remain active in professional organizations such as the American College of Clinical Pharmacy, the Society of Pain and Palliative Care Pharmacists, and the American Academy of Pain Medicine.
+The resident will receive funding (pending budgetary approval each year) for one pain management or palliative care related conference (i.e. Pain Week, AAPM Annual Meeting, SPPCP Annual Meeting), as well as ASHP Midyear Clinical Meeting and the Florida Residency Conference.

 Each resident is required to attend the Pharmacy and Therapeutics (P&T) meeting each month, at which a policy written or updated by the resident and a drug monograph/class review will be presented during the year.
+They will also be required to attend the Pain Assessment and Management Committee meetings at which they will present projects they are working on and use as a resource for implementation of changes within the hospital.
 IRB meetings will be attended when the resident is submitting their MUE and research projects for approval.
 The resident is encouraged to join other committees as well, such as the Unit Based Council (UBC) and Falls Committee.

 - Salary: About $52,000/year (full-time exempt status)